jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 through it and renaming stuff.
 None of the rest of the project had to be touched at all, and in the end the diff is exactly adding a new, very boring looking file, and an equally boring and obvious looking spec.
-Most Ruby programmers could have probably done this in their sleep.
+Most Ruby programmers could probably have done this in their sleep.

 This kind of boring is very powerful.
 It is respectful of people's time.
-They do not have to go digging for code that is of no interest to them, and if you hand this task to a less experienced developer, chances are that he/she would produce exactly the same, obvious and boring code.
+They do not have to go digging for code that is of no interest to them, and if you hand this task to a less experienced developer, they would likely produce the same, obvious and boring code.

-One who digs a bit deeper might say that this is over engineering, that the code is too clever, and that there is too much of it to solve such a simple problem - and they would be right, for a project of this scale it is a bit overkill.
+One who digs a bit deeper might say that this is over-engineering, that the code is too clever, and that there is too much of it to solve such a simple problem - and they would be right, for a project of this scale it is a bit overkill.
 Here's a list of stuff that I did to make this possible: